 Check your assessments, access Solar and get course information.

-This course has a September, January and May intakes.
 This programme provides professional development for English language teachers, and focuses on the theory and practice of teaching the English language in a variety of contexts, drawing on innovative research carried out by members of the School of Humanities, which includes work on Mobile Assisted Language Learning (MALL), corpus linguistics, Academic English and telecollaboration.

 A distinctive feature of the programme is that you will have opportunities to observe English Language classes in higher education and undertake microteaching practice.
 You will also develop digital expertise with state-of-the-art e-learning tools and focus on specific English Language issues relating to your own educational contexts.